rubelw/software-approval-hit-state-machine/README.md

 3. API Gateway
 * Custom authorizer validates token
-* Lambda checks dynamodb for CVEs which apply to the software
+* Lambda checks RDS for CVEs which apply to the software
 * If there are CVE, checks the approved CVEs to determine if already approved
-* If not approved, executes stqte machine to get task token
+* If not approved, sends email to approver
-* state machine sends output to SQS
-* SQS triggers lambda to send email

-4. User receives email and approves or denies
+4. Approver receives email and approves or denies

 5. API Gateway receives approved or deny request
-* Review pending approved software matching token and updates dynamodb table
+* Review pending approved software matching token and updates RDS table
+* NOTE:  Checks approved software database, in-case someone else has already approved the software.

 Setup